paleolimbot/blogdown-site/content/post/2021-04-02_streams-geos/index.md

 </div>

 I mentioned above that we need a slightly different approach to compute the inlets and outlets when the lakes and rivers layer aren't quite aligned (normally there is a segment start/end at the edge of the lake).
 The differernce in our case is about 0.5 m, which I suspect has to do with the NAD83/WGS84 projection difference with updated PROJ.
 In any case, the approach we used for East Lake doesn't scale to the whole data set.
 What we really need is [`st_is_within_distance()`](https://rdrr.io/pkg/sf/man/geos_binary_pred.html) or `s2_dwithin_matrix()` (which will probably be included in the upcoming or a future geos release).
-An important consideration is that buffering the lake is not an option: the biggest lake in the province takes 8 seconds to buffer (compared to 1 second to compute the entire upstream network!).
+An important consideration is that buffering the lake is not an option: the biggest lake in the province takes 8 seconds to buffer (compared to 0.1 seconds to compute the entire upstream network!).
 My approach here is to find the places where the stream network intersects the boundary and then find the nearest segment end point to that.
 This fails where two streams enter a lake at the same point (which happens in this data set); I'll demo the combined sf-geos approach below that makes this more robust.

 <div class="highlight">